-Station House provides a safe place to stay for young people who are experiencing homelessness or who are at risk of homelessness.
+Assaulted Women's Helpline: 24-hour Crisis Line: t 1-866-863-0511 www.awhl.org Crisis counselling and referrals to shelters and services in Ontario experiencing homelessness or who are at risk of homelessness.
 Station House offers a safe and a structured environment for young people between 15-17 years of age.
 The program will work with youth, their families and community supports to develop an individualized plan for success.